stebruno/Score-Based-Generative-modeling-Gaussian-Data-Distribution/README.md

 # Score-Based-Generative-modeling-Gaussian-Data-Distribution
-This is an implementation for Section 3.1 of the paper "On diffusion-based generative models and their error
+This is an implementation for Section 3.2.1 of the paper "On diffusion-based generative models and their error
-bounds: The log-concave case with full convergence estimates" available on https://arxiv.org/pdf/2311.13584.
+bounds: The log-concave case with full convergence estimates" accepted on [Transactions on Machine Learning Research (TMLR)][https://openreview.net/forum?id=zjxKrb4ehr] and available on https://arxiv.org/pdf/2311.13584.
 Using score-based generative models, we are able to generate new data from an approximate distribution that is close to a multivariate Gaussian distribution with unknown mean and identity covariance.